RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 ### Do It In Nuxt

 For authentication we could use [@nuxtjs/auth](https://auth.nuxtjs.org/).
 This is perfect because it has a built in integration with Auth0.
-But if I didn't want to use Auth0, it has built-in support for a handful of other Auth providers, or we can extend it to use any Auth provider we need.
+But if I didn't want to use Auth0, it has built-in support for a handful of other authentication providers, or we can extend it to use any authentication provider we need.

-Nuxt auth has a dependency of [@nuxtjs/axios](https://axios.nuxtjs.org/) an ajax library - which is perfect since we'll need that to transmit our form data anyway.
+Nuxtjs/auth has a dependency of [@nuxtjs/axios](https://axios.nuxtjs.org/) an ajax library - which is perfect since we'll need that to transmit our form data anyway.

 We'll also need to create this form.
-We'd selected bootstrap, so we'll use [bootstrap-vue](https://bootstrap-vue.org/docs#getting-started-with-nuxtjs) which has a handy Nuxt.js module to make all of this easy.
-Also, bootstrap-vue has a away to specify which bootstrap features we're using so we can use the JavaScript build tool to treeshake out the rest.
+We selected bootstrap, so we'll use [bootstrap-vue](https://bootstrap-vue.org/docs#getting-started-with-nuxtjs) which has a handy Nuxt.js module to make all of this easy.
+Also, bootstrap-vue has a way to specify which bootstrap features we're using so we can use webpack (which is built into Nuxt) to treeshake out the rest.
 Great!
 It's not a perfect fix for bootstrap's drawbacks, but it's something.

 Finally, we have this PWA requirement.
-There is a module for that too. [@nuxtjs/pwa](https://pwa.nuxtjs.org/setup) looks to have everything we need as well.
+There is a module for that too. [@nuxtjs/pwa](https://pwa.nuxtjs.org/setup) looks to have everything we need.
 It will handle all of the icon and manifest stuff, and allow us to easily register a service worker and determine what routes and behavior should be used when a user is offline.

 Now, notice all of the things I'm not needing to specify.
 I don't need to call up Vue router because that's already in the mix.
-Vuex is also in there and it's a dependency of nuxt auth, but we may not need it ourselves.
+Vuex is also in there and it's a dependency of nuxt/auth, but we may not need it ourselves.

 We create the project by running this command: